Smartlogic-Semaphore-Limited/workbench-widget-api/README.md

 Please refer to [(Configuration Documentation)](doc/Configuration.md) for further details.

+## Compatibility

+Version 1.2.0 of the API is compatible with Semaphore WOM version after the release 4.2.8.

 ## Details

-For more details on low-level communication protol used by the library, see [(Low-level communication)](doc/Communication.md)
+For more details on low-level communication protocol used by the library, see [(Low-level communication)](doc/Communication.md)